Pitfichie Forest Mountain Bike Trails

 Pitfichie Forest mountain bike trails, or as they used to be known - Whitehills Cycle Trails, covering the flanks of Pitfichie Hill and the adjacent Cairn William are a Forestry Commission success.

-Lots of imagination, and hard work, have gone in to make the Pitfichie mtb trails some of the best mountain bike trails in Aberdeenshire, especially the red routes.
+Lots of imagination, and hard work, have gone in to make the Pitfichie mtb trails some of the most popular, and best flowing mountain bike trails in Aberdeenshire.

-There are two way marked cross country trails, a suicidal downhill course and a host of unofficial trails and routes to explore.
+There are two official Forestry Commission Scotland way marked cross country trails, a suicidal downhill course and nearly 30 unofficial trails and routes to explore.

-Testament to the challenges presented by Pitfichie, if any were needed, is the inclusion of trails in the Scottish Enduro Series and the frequent inclusion of the downhill course in the Scottish Downhill Association's championship series.
+Testament to the challenges presented by Pitfichie, if any were needed, is the inclusion of Pitfichie in both the Aberdeenshire and Scottish Enduro Series competitions and the frequent inclusion of the downhill course in the Scottish Downhill Association's championship series.

 Alternatively, consider buying one of the new active OS maps, recommended if you want to get off the way marked trails and explore a bit more of the surrounding forests including nearby Bennachie - see link on the right hand side.

 The Cairn William trail (classed as a white route by Forestry Commission Scotland) is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.

 Leaving the car park you head up Tillyfourie Hill on a fire break road, and as the hill flattens out the road forks right.
 Take the right fork and pass the well hidden Whitehills recumbent stone circle on your left before reaching a Tee junction.
 Here you have the choice of completing the Cairn William route either clockwise, by heading right, or anti-clockwise by heading left.